bitly/tsplot/README.md

 and easier to see.
 I am basing this completely off my colorblindness which is unique to me.
 Improvements to the color palette used are welcome.

-#### Limitations
-Although `tsplot` allows multiple time series to be plotted on a singular graph the limit is currently four lines.
-This is because the current color palette for the lines only contains four colors.